bedrockreal/Scriptease-sysmodule/README.md

-# sys-botbase
+# Scriptease
-A Nintendo Switch (CFW) sys-module that allows users to remote control their switch via sockets as well as read and write to a games memory.
-This can be used to create bots for games and other fun automation projects.
+A usable (yet inchoate) TAS/Automation toolkit for the Nintendo Switch with homebrew, compatible with latest firmware.
+The sys-module is based on sys-botbase, but it extends sys-botbase's functionality for TAS purposes.

 ## Features:
 ### Remote Control: